 Press and hold down the Shift key.

 Click on the Power icon button on the bottom right of your screen.

 Select Restart and continue to hold down the Shift key until the “Choose an option” screen shows up.

 Most of the time, a Windows 10 reset will work flawlessly.
 On occasion, however, you might have a problem.

-If you’ve tried the above procedure and it wouldn’t work, or you found you were unable to boot up the machine after a reset was performed, we can help.
+If the above procedure has failed or you weren’t able to boot up after a reset, we can help.

 Contact us today, and we can rescue your Windows 10 desktop or laptop quickly and safely.